It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

-First, let’s here’s a quick overview of the two.
+First, a quick overview of the Neato D7 vs.

-* Deep cleaning test was done on 100 grams of sand on medium pile carpet.
+* Deep cleaning test was done on 100 grams of sand on medium-pile carpets.

-** This test was done on 30 grams of sawdust on medium pile carpet
+** This test was done on 30 grams of sawdust on a medium pile carpet

-After using the round design since they started manufacturing robot vacuums in the early 90s, iRobot finally acquiesced and did the design change.
+After using the round design since they started manufacturing robot vacuums in the early 90s, iRobot finally acquiesced and changed the design.

 Doing so did the following.
-The first benefit of having a D-shape design is the option to put a wider brush.
+The first benefit of having a D-shape design is the option to put a broader brush.

-Looking underneath the new S9 reveals a brush roll that occupies almost the whole width.
+Looking underneath the new S9 reveals a brush roll that occupies almost the whole width of the robot.

-The wider brush improves efficiency as the robot needs fewer passes to complete the task.
+The wider brush improves the efficiency as the robot needs fewer passes to complete the task.

 It seems like Roomba prioritized carpet cleaning with the new design as the S9 does very well when it comes to deep cleaning (more on this later on).

-- A True Hands-Free Option: When you combine the “Smart Imprint Navigation” or persistent maps, long run time, and the automatic emptying bin, the S9 is one of the few autonomous robots that require little babysitting.
+- A True Hands-Free Option: When you combine the “Smart Imprint Navigation” or persistent maps, long run time, and the automatic empty feature, the S9 is one of the few autonomous robots that require little babysitting.

 - Better Charging Base: The S9+ comes with the “Clean Base” charging station that will automatically empty the robot’s dust cup for you.
 It’s a feature that changes everything when it comes to convenience.

-- Excellent Performance on Carpet: The design changes by iRobot’s engineers are geared towards better performance on carpet.
-In fact, this robot is one of the select few options capable of deep cleaning more than 90% of sand on carpet.
+- Excellent Performance on Carpet: The design changes by iRobot’s engineers lean towards better performance on carpet.
+This robot selects few options capable of deep cleaning more than 90% of sand on carpets.

 - Better Edge Cleaning: Another benefit of the iRobot’s design change would be edge cleaning.
 The wider brush roll and new side brush design translate to better cleaning on the edges and corners.

-- Crazy Expensive: Expect to pay a lot of $$$ for the technology that product brings to the table.
+- Crazy Expensive: Expect to pay a premium for the technology that the product brings to the table.
 How expensive is it?
 This robotic vacuum will cost more than a German-made Sebo upright!
 The good news is the Roomba I7’s price has gone down because of this.
-It’s a great less costly alternative if this is too lavish.
+It’s a great, less costly alternative if this is too lavish.

-- Not-so-good Performance at the Low Setting: Roomba has a low power setting to maximize the battery.
-However, using this setting drops the airflow down to just 8 cfm which isn’t enough.
-It’s best to leave it at the auto mode for the best results.
+- Not-so-good Performance at the Low Setting: Roomba has a low power setting to maximize battery life.
+However, using this setting drops the airflow down to just 8 cfm, which isn’t enough.
+It’s best to leave it in auto mode for the best results.

 Neato has been chasing iRobot for years right now, and the D7 may be their best product to date.

-Unlike the Roomba S7 that has a camera, the D7 utilizes the LIDAR laser distance sensor that fires laser signals to detect obstacles and help it draw a map.
+Unlike the Roomba S7 with a camera, the D7 utilizes the LIDAR laser distance sensor that fires laser signals to detect obstacles and help it draw a map.